vishnuprasath-codes/DSA_journey/README.md

 - ✅ Solved — How many problems you've completed
 - 🔢 Total — Total number of problems in that topic
-- 📈 Progress — A visual progress bar using [progress-bar.dev](https://progress-bar.dev)
+- 📈 Progress — A visual progress bar

 ---